nathanonn/next-sololedger/notes/post_merge_instructions.md

 - Superadmins return `membership: null` in org contexts (update code that assumes membership exists)
 - All admin-only routes now accept superadmins
 - Organization layout filters pages based on admin/superadmin status
+- Admin area (`/admin/*`) is protected by middleware and server-side guards
+- DELETE organization endpoint uses transactions to ensure data consistency
+- All admin UI components use optimistic updates with proper error handling
+- "Last admin" protection is enforced at both UI and API levels

 ### For Users
 - Default configuration has **restrictive settings** for security: